Atlanta · Year-Round

 Key Events on the Festival Calendar

 Atlanta hosts a variety of festivals throughout the year, which serve to enrich the city's cultural landscape and attract both residents and tourists.
 These events encompass a diverse array of music genres, culinary experiences, and community activities.
-Key locations such as Piedmont Park, Central Park, and the High Museum of Art function as venues for these festivals, where performances from both local talent and nationally recognized artists occur.
+Key locations such as Piedmont Park, Central Park, and the High Museum of Art function as venues.

 Exploring Atlanta Through Seasonal Festivals